DEM0NAssissan7/debian-setup/README.md

 This script's primary goal is to extend already existing Debian features to the Debian desktop to make an extremely capable workstation setup.

 # How To Run
-`/bin/sudo /bin/bash -c "$(wget -O - https://raw.githubusercontent.com/DEM0NAssissan7/debian-setup/main/setup.bash 2>/dev/null)"`
+`/bin/sudo /bin/bash -c "$(wget -q -O - https://raw.githubusercontent.com/DEM0NAssissan7/debian-setup/main/setup.bash)"`
 - Be Advised: This script NEEDS administrator privileges in order to run

 # Services